adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 As some of the exercises have higher computational demands we recommend to work in an Nebari session, which will provide access to GPUs.

-### Google Collab
+### Google Colab
-You can open then tutorial in a Google collab session.
+You can open then tutorial in a Google Colab session.
 This typically offers some access to GPUs.

 ### Working locally (not recommended)
 The tutorial exerices can also be done locally if you have a very capable machine.